JMK-WRL/JMK-WRL/README.md

 ### Hi there, I'm Jonathan Kyule 👋

 # 💫 About Me:
-🔭 I’m currently working on my skills in C<br>👯 🌱 I’m currently learning C basics<br>
+🔭 I am a newbie in the tech world, eager to get the skills <br> I’m currently working on my skills in C<br>👯 🌱 I’m currently learning C basics<br>

 ## 🌐 Socials: